How do you know when it is time?

 Every situation is different.

-Sometime's it is sickness, sometimes it it chronic pain, sometimes it is a deteriorating disability, and sometimes it is old age.
+Sometimes it is sickness, sometimes it is chronic pain, sometimes it is a deteriorating disability, and sometimes it is old age.

 When your pet's time is drawing near, it's normal to second guess yourself, to feel doubt and anger and sadness.
 In the midst of all this, your job as a pet owner is still to care for your pet through this difficult but important part of their life.

 It's so hard to know what the right thing is to do... or when.

 Keep tracking of your pet's quality of life is a key tool that will help you know when the time is coming, when a decision must be made, and when the pain or struggle of your animal is starting to overcome and overwhelm them.

 Think of the three activities your pet finds the most enjoyable or important

 A cat's list may include bird watching, playing chase the laser light, or staying beautiful by grooming.

 For example: My cat's #1: Lounging on the foot part of the recliner while I'm on my laptop.

 A dog's list may include car rides, walks together or going outside to eliminate & not having accidents in the house.